united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-edge/cameraconnect/index.md

 ### IMAGE_WIDTH

-**Description:**  Defines the horizontal width of the images acquired.
-If the width values surpasses the maximum capability of the camera the maximum value is set automatically.
+**Description:**  Defines the horizontal width of the images acquired, if the width values surpasses the maximum capability of the camera the maximum value is set automatically.

 **Type:** int